AlejandroPenaloza/PersonalityGroup/README.md

 **After importing the dataset and implementing Data Wrangling, the program continues with EDA (Exploratory Data Analysis) in order to go on with the Data Analysis focus and developing part.
-With our dataset cleaned now will be separated into numerical and categorical data**
+With our dataset cleaned now will be separated into numerical and categorical data.**

-**Numerical data scaled and categorical data encoded, the final formatted dataset is built and ready to be used and fit on the ML model**
+**Numerical data scaled and categorical data encoded, the final formatted dataset is built and ready to be used and fit on the ML model.**

 **The Unsupervised Learning algorithm K-Means is used for this model, in order to find patterns and establish these clusters for the data be categorized.**